 The feature of the Balance Sheet: –

-- The Balance Sheet is prepared at the end of Final accounts.
+- It is prepared at the end of the Final accounts.

-- It is helpful in judging the solvency of the business entity.
+- Helpful in judging the solvency of the business entity.

-- It is only a statement of assets, capital, and liabilities.
+- Only a statement of assets, capital, and liabilities.

 - Not an account under the Double entry system.